Kabou

 Kabou is a village in the Bassar Prefecture in the Kara Region of north-western Togo.
 Due to its central location, it is used as a marketplace where people travel in from Ghana, Bassar, Kara, and Guérin-Kouka to sell goods.
-Formally Kabou was known for iron exporting out of a mine in Banjeli, which is about 20 km outside Kabou, until it was later privatized.
+Formerly Kabou was known for iron exporting out of a mine in Banjeli, which is about 20 km outside Kabou, until it was later privatized.

 History

 The city was founded by Oukpan, also known as Le Guerrier, The Hunter.
 The local language is Bassar.

 Paysage

 Kabou offers a beautiful panoramic sight on the nature, the mountains, the forests, the rivers.
 Also, the stars are clearly visible due to the lack of light pollution.